-Students complete a 90-hour clinical in NURS- 410 in the community during their senior year by arrangement of the department.
-Students will also complete a 45-hour clinical in NURS- 415 during their senior year in a setting mutually approved by the department and facility.
+Students will complete their post-licensure clinical (135 hours) during their senior year at Siena College.
+Students complete a 90-hour clinical in NURS-410 in the community by arrangement of the department.
+Students will also complete a 45-hour clinical in NURS-415 during their senior year in a setting mutually approved by the department and facility.
 Settings must be approved in advance by the Nursing Department.
 The Department does not assign a student to a unit in which he/she is an employee.

 Approval for Entry into Clinical Settings: As students will work directly with clients in clinical settings, there are criteria that must be met prior to entry.
-Department will review the status of all students to ensure their readiness for admission into their clinical or service setting.
-Criteria for admission into clinical settings are outlined in detail in The Nursing Program Handbook.
+The status of all students will be reviewed to ensure their readiness for admission into their clinical or service setting.
+Criteria for admission into clinical settings are outlined in detail in the RN to BS and DDNP Handbooks.

-Courses noted with an (+) are specialized professional courses, restricted to students who have been admitted into the Social Work Program.
+Courses noted with an (+) are specialized professional courses, restricted to students who have been admitted into Nursing Program.